collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 DjangoCon and fork as examples
 You can then submit a pull request for the new branch in your origin.
+* Push the branch to origin (the repo we have write permission to that we cloned from)

+Folder/files/text editor
 -->

 </td></tr>

 <tr><td width="30%">